 After a series of negotiations with the driver’s insurance company, Paula was able to obtain a $136,000 settlement for her client.

 $3.5 Million for Railroad Worker Hit by Train

-How do you get a financial settlement for an industrial worker who leaves his work station, borrows his employer’s front-end loader, parks it across a railroad track at 2:00 A.M., dismounts to load the bucket with railroad ties for his own personal use, and gets hit by an oncoming train?
+How do you get a financial settlement for an industrial worker who leaves his work station, borrows his employer’s front-end loader, parks it across a railroad track at 2:00 A.M., dismounts to load the bucket with railroad ties for his own personal use and gets hit by an oncoming train?

 After being hit by the train, Dean Brett’s client John incurred more than $1.2 million in medical bills while spending a year in the hospital.
 He was fitted with a prosthetic leg, a colostomy bag, and a hearing aid.
-Despite an extensive period of rehabilitation, doctors forecast that John would no longer be able to work.
+Despite an extended period of rehabilitation, doctors forecast that John would no longer be able to work.